 They do not exhibit a kill bite.

 This is important, as hunters don’t want their dogs returning with mangled ducks.
-Accordingly, labs return ducks to their people and return to the beginning of the sequence.
+Accordingly, Labs simply retrieve ducks for their people and return to the beginning of the sequence.
 The kill bite portion of the sequence has been entirely eliminated.

 Early breeders selected for dogs that lacked this kill bite.
 They picked the dogs who didn’t bite down and savagely shake retrieved ducks.
 Eventually, these efforts changed the breed.

-Herding dogs, including border collies, longhaired collies and similar breeds, provide another example.
+Herding dog provide another example.
 But their predatory sequence has been altered in different ways.

 These dogs, who work tirelessly to keep a flock of sheep in a compact mass, exhibit the orient, eye, stalk and chase phases of the sequence, but they usually lack grab bites and kill bites.
 This makes the dogs fantastically adept at moving the sheep from place to place, but it ensures they won’t pounce on the livestock and eat them.

 Terriers, by contrast, have very strongly developed grab bites and kill bites.
-After all, terriers were often tasked with pest control duties, and you don’t want to shove a terrier down a hole and have him bring a live rat back to you.
+After all, terriers were often tasked with pest control duties.
+You don’t want to shove a terrier down a hole and have him bring a live rat back to you.

 Livestock guarding breeds offer another variation on the theme, as they often lack the chase, grab bite, kill bite and the dissect bite.
-Should one of their charges die, they may continue to guard it faithfully, and they certainly do not begin consuming the animal, unless their owner opens the sheep’s body cavity.
+Should one of their charges die, they may continue to guard it faithfully, and they almost never begin consuming the animal, unless their owner opens the sheep’s body cavity.

-Toss a sheep carcass in with a Great Pyrenees and he will just stare at it; toss a sheep carcass in with a pit bull or a terrier and he’ll go to town.
+Toss a sheep carcass in with a Great Pyrenees and he will just stare at it; toss a sheep carcass in with a terrier and he’ll go to town.